Activist Holocaust Education

 Private lectures for groups

-Tailor made online lectures about various subjects: Memory, The Bystanders, Resistance and more.
+Tailor made online and on-site lectures about various subjects: Memory, The Bystanders, Resistance and more.

 For more information about the Lectures please click here.